 According to a Wall Street Journal report, Yahoo is in under investigation regarding the undisclosed hacking news and asked the company to provide documents related to hacking.
 The internet giant revealed in September 2016 that the company has gone through a state-sponsored attack, and confirmed the attacker stole the personal data of 500 million users.
 As per the report, some employees were aware of the first incident before it was revealed to investors.
 SEC also investigated another incident after three months after the first hack which compromised 1 billion user data and to understand if it could have been reported earlier.

-Senator Mark Warner, co-founder of Nextel and a former startup investor, called on the organization to look into the incidents back in September.
+Senator Mark Warner, the co-founder of Nextel and a former startup investor, called on the organization to look into the incidents back in September.
 The news has already startled Yahoo since the company is in under process of probable acquisition by Verizon for a $4.8 billion deal.
-After the hacking news came into spotlight the technology company is reportedly to reduce cost by $1 billion which could affect the deal.
+After the hacking news came into the spotlight the technology company is reportedly to reduce costs by $1 billion which could affect the deal.

 As per the SEC investigation, Yahoo had disclosed the past hacking, and still, there is a need to take action against it.
 But the major thing is that in the past time there is nothing going right, which put the breaches between the users and the company.